 As quirky and colorful as the city of Portland itself, Taco Escobarr lets you mix and match your tacos so you can sample a little bit of everything.
 One you’ll definitely want to try?
 Their unique “puffy taco,” which features a deep-fried tortilla as the shell.
-If you’re feeling inspired, follow this guide to making your own corn tortillas at home.
+If you’re feeling inspired, make your own corn tortillas at home.

 Taqueria Mi Pueblo, Detroit

 Enchilada enthusiasts rejoice!
-Each of the over a dozen varieties on the menu at this Detroit destination are made with fluffy, handmade flour tortillas and then smothered in salsa roja and handfuls of cheese.
+Each of the over a dozen varieties on the menu at this Detroit destination are made with pillowy, handmade flour tortillas and then smothered in salsa roja and handfuls of cheese.
 Bonus—many nights, they have a live mariachi band serenading you while you eat.
 Taqueria Mi Pueblo is just one of the many reasons we love Michigan.
-Here are 22 more.

 Andale Taqueria & Mercado, Richfield

 Featured on Food Network’s Diners, Drive-Ins and Dives, this Minnesota must-visit is what Guy Fieri calls “a real-deal Mexican joint.”
-And while Guy personally enjoyed the juicy tacos el pastor, other fan favorites include the gooey quesadillas and the spicy pozole (which you can make in the slow cooker with this recipe).
+And while Guy personally enjoyed the juicy tacos el pastor, other fan favorites include the gooey quesadillas and the spicy pozole (make the slow cooker version).